ltucker284/Basic-Chain/README.md

 ## Network commands

-**Please note** this only brings up a basic blockchain network with 7 peer nodes under 1 organization.
+**Please note** this only brings up a basic blockchain network with 1 peer node under 1 organization.
-Chaincode (the smart contract) is currently under development.
+The crypto-config material generated is enough to bring up 7 nodes, but as is, adding the other six to the channel does not currently work properly.

 After you have cloned this project, open a terminal/command prompt and navigate to the folder where the locally cloned version of this project is.

 In order to start the fabric network for the **first time**, you should run the generate.sh script in the basic-network folder of this repository.
 This script will generate the necessary config material the application needs to run.
+Then run `start.sh`.

 To pause the network, make sure you are in the basic-network folder and run `./stop.sh`